GRKdev/FTUP/README.md

 - `-s, --suffix`: Optional.
 Add a suffix for your finetuned model.
 E.g., 'my-suffix-title-v-1'.
 - `-e, --epoch`: Optional.
 Number of epochs for training.
 Default is 3.

-## Environment Variables:
+## Environment Variables (optional):
 Store your API key in a `.env` file in the format:
 ```
 OPENAI_API_KEY=your_api_key_here
 ```
-The script will load by default this key if not `-k / --key` is passed as an argument.
+The script will load by default this key if not `-k / --key` passed as an argument.

 ## Functions:
 - `check_key(key)`: Validates format for OpenAI API key.